bloodwithmilk25/ping-script/README.md

 On the first launch script will generate `sites_state.json`, which is used to keep track of previous checks.

+To use it via console:

+-`python ping.py` - will use script with default config.ini file(assuming that they are in the same folder)

+-`python ping.py path/to/your/config.ini` - that way you can create different configs and use them

 `**config.ini**` structure:

 in the example is user GMAIL SMTP server, you can use any server you like